-Millions of Americans suffer from back pain on a routine basis.
-This problem increases with age, as bone mass diminishes, muscles stiffen, and discs begin to lose fluid and flexibility.
+Millions of Americans routinely suffer from back pain.
+This problem increases with age as bone mass diminishes, muscles stiffen and discs begin to lose fluid and flexibility.
 If you’re overweight and mostly sedentary, you’re at even greater risk of developing back problems.

 The good news: relief for your achy back may be as simple as focusing on your core, the muscles that wrap around your abdomen and support your spine.
 In fact, a back-bolstering core workout can benefit everyone from world-class athletes to those who are mostly sedentary.

 Here are my top five core exercises to tone your middle and keep your back feeling good.
 Try doing these two to three times a week:

 1. Planks.
 Start in a push up position, bend your arms and support your body with your forearms.
 Keep your hips, legs and torso in a straight line while tightening your abdominal and glute muscles.
 But watch your form.
 Instead of overcompensating with your back muscles and letting your gut sag, draw your core muscles in at the level of your belly button and hold that position as long as you can.